PM secures future of friends even in foreign countries, leaves youth here jobless: Rahul | Politics

 Former Congress chief Rahul Gandhi on Monday accused Prime Minister Narendra Modi of securing the future of his ''friends'' even in foreign countries but leaving the youth of the country unemployed.

-He shared a video of young men who had taken the exam for recruitment as police personnel in the Central paramilitary forces walking on the streets in protest because they never got the results.
+He shared a video of young men and women who had taken the exam for recruitment as police personnel in the Central paramilitary forces walking on the streets in protest because they never got appointment letters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)